-To check the front panel keys, push each key and compare the decimal value in the Value box under Keys to the key values in Table 4-6.
+To check the front panel keys, push each key and compare the name in the Key Label box to the name physically labeled on the key cap.
+These names are also in Table 4-2 below.

-- If all the key values are correct, then the A1 front panel keypad is working.
-If some of the keys are not working, suspect a faulty A1 keypad.
-To replace the A1 keypad, refer to "Removing the A1 Keypad Assembly" on page 7-12. - If none of the keys are working correctly, suspect a faulty A3 front panel interface board.
-To replace the A3 front panel interface board, refer to "Removing the A3 Front Panel Interface Board" on page 7-12.
+- If all the key names are correct, then the front panel keypad is working.
+If some of the keys are not working, suspect a faulty keypad.
+To replace the keypad, refer to "Replacing the A1 Keypad Assembly" on page 7-14. - If none of the keys are working correctly, suspect a faulty A3 front panel interface board.
+To replace the A3 front panel interface board, refer to "Replacing the A3 Front Panel Interface Board" on page 7-14.